 There’s a removable panel for when you need to add oil or other servicing.

 Caring for your generator by keeping up with regular preventative maintenance will extend the life considerably.

 As is the standard for small generator/inverters, the Ryobi 2300-watt Bluetooth Generator has a tiny fuel tank.
 A larger tank seriously impacts the whole “small footprint” that Ryobi has going for it, and opting for a 1.2-gallon capacity is actually a little more than several major competitors like Briggs & Stratton and Honda give you.

 Ryobi does a lot with the space that it has in terms of fuel economy.
 I’d even go so far as to say that it’s kind of impressive how long this generator runs on its baby-share of fuel.
 At 25% load, this generator will run for 10+ hours, and at 50% load, it can run for 7.5 hours.
 If your power needs are modest, you’ll have a reasonable amount of time between refueling.

 In this power class, it shouldn’t surprise anyone that the Ryobi 2300-watt Bluetooth generator lacks a 240V outlet.
 You need higher power output to support one.
 What you get is two 120V 20A outlets, as well as two 2.1A USB outlets for your laptops and smartphones.
-These aren’t GFCI protected outlets, so keep an eye on the weather and nearby water sources when you’re using it.
+These aren’t GFCI-protected outlets, so keep an eye on the weather and nearby water sources when you’re using them.